libsdl-org/SDL/docs/README-migration.md

 * SDL_SetWindowFullscreen() (SDL_EVENT_WINDOW_ENTER_FULLSCREEN / SDL_EVENT_WINDOW_LEAVE_FULLSCREEN)

 If it is required that operations be applied immediately after one of the preceeding calls, the `SDL_SyncWindow()` function will attempt to wait until all pending window operations have completed.
-Be aware that this function can potentially block for long periods of time, as it may have to wait for window animations to complete.
+The `SDL_HINT_VIDEO_SYNC_WINDOW_OPERATIONS` hint can also be set to automatically synchronize after all calls to an asynchronous window operation, mimicking the behavior of SDL 2.
+Be aware that synchronizing can potentially block for long periods of time, as it may have to wait for window animations to complete.
 Also note that windowing systems can deny or not precisely obey these requests (e.g. windows may not be allowed to be larger than the usable desktop space or placed offscreen), so a corresponding event may never arrive or not contain the expected values.

 ## SDL_vulkan.h